Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 In expanded access, physicians request investigational medical products from companies, providing information about the patients they will be treating.
 If the company agrees to provide a product, two more approvals are necessary: one from the FDA and, unless use of the product is deemed an emergency, another from an institutional review board (IRB).
 (For emergency requests, physicians have five days to notify, and submit paperwork to, their institutions’ IRBs after the initiation of treatment.)
 IRBs are responsible for monitoring the use of investigational therapies and protecting the welfare of patients who use them.
 When the IRB reviews an expanded access request, it is checking to make sure that the patient is informed about the investigational nature of the product and its unknown risks and benefits, in addition to ensuring the patient’s welfare while being treated.

-Pursuant to Congressional legislation, in the fall of 2017 the FDA announced new rules, including allowing an IRB chair or designee to sign off on expanded access requests instead of a full board, as was previously required.
-This change is expected to significantly reduce the amount of time it takes for patients to receive investigational medical products via expanded access.
+Pursuant to congressional legislation, in the fall of 2017 the FDA announced new rules, including allowing an IRB chair or designee to sign off on expanded access requests instead of a full board, as was previously required.

 Questions About Right to Try